galdre/morphe/docs/clojure-idioms.md

 Once the helper is written, this seems ideal! `sum` will retain its `defn` metadata (assuming the helpers are written correctly), the business logic is now totally unconstrained, and the interruption of the bureaucratic aspect is constrained to a suffix on the `defn`.

 But now -- how do you combine these?
 You can, as I have done, define a function like `defn-traced-and-logged`.
-This is messy, and simply *cannot* scale when you have many aspects to apply in your system.
+This is messy, and simply does not scale when you have many aspects to apply in your system.

 ### morphe